f-droid/fdroid-website/_pages/contribute.md

 title: Contribute
 permalink: /contribute/
 ---
-The project is entirely developed and maintained by volunteers.
-You can help:
+The project is developed and maintained by community contributors.
+Volunteers form a core part of F-Droid.
+You can help too:

 ### Report Problems